Optimal sequences for pairwise comparisons: the graph of graphs approach: Introduction

+These kind of problems are often present in the case of large-scale group decision making \citep{Duleba2012,Tang2021,LI2022,Liangetal2023}, or when several different experts' comparisons should be evaluated from different fields as well \citep{FRANCISOLIVIERO2021}, however, the results of this paper are not limited to group decision making problems.

-In the analysis of filling in sequences, the focus of the paper, but also in structural analysis of graphs and graph sequences in general, GRAPH of graphs is a convenient and efficient tool for research and visualization, too.
-NODEs of a GRAPH are graphs, and there is an EDGE between two NODEs (=graphs) if the associated graphs are in a specified relation, e.g., they can be drawn from each other by adding or deleting an edge.
-Depending on the specification of the relation, several GRAPHs of graphs have been investigated, see for instance \cite{Lovasz1977}.
-Another remarkable GRAPH of graphs is the Petersen family of seven graphs, including the Petersen graph itself \citep{HashimotoNikkuni2013}.
-The GRAPH of graphs by \cite{Mesbahi2002} is motivated by the evolution of graphs in a dynamic system.
+In the analysis of filling in sequences, the focus of the paper, but also in structural analysis of graphs and graph sequences in general, graph of graphs is a convenient and efficient tool for research and visualization, too.
+Nodes of a graph of graphs are graphs, and there is an edge between two nodes (=graphs) if the associated graphs are in a specified relation, e.g., they can be drawn from each other by adding or deleting an edge.
+Depending on the specification of the relation, several graphs of graphs have been investigated, see for instance \cite{Lovasz1977}.
+Another remarkable graph of graphs is the Petersen family of seven graphs, including the Petersen graph itself \citep{HashimotoNikkuni2013}.
+The graph of graphs by \cite{Mesbahi2002} is motivated by the evolution of graphs in a dynamic system.

-It is worth noting that the term ‘neighbouring graphs' in \cite{Lovasz1977} is used synonymously for ‘there is an EDGE between two graphs'.
-Analogously, ‘reachable' in \cite{Mesbahi2002} means that there is a PATH between two graphs.
-We use the concept of GRAPH of graphs to visualize our findings throughout the paper.
+It is worth noting that the term ‘neighbouring graphs' in \cite{Lovasz1977} is used synonymously for ‘there is an edge between two graphs'.
+Analogously, ‘reachable' in \cite{Mesbahi2002} means that there is a path between two graphs.
+We use the concept of graph of graphs to visualize our findings throughout the paper.
+To make it easier to follow, the graphs of graphs and their components, from now on, are referred to using capital letters in the study (e.g., GRAPH, EDGE, NODE, PATH, etc.) distinguishing them from the graphs (NODEs) themselves.

 The rest of the paper is organized as follows.
-The methodology of the applied simulations are detailed in Section \ref{sec:3}, while Section \ref{sec:4} contains the results, the optimal filling in sequences for the examined cases.
+Section \ref{sec:2} presents the fundamental concepts and definitions regarding PCMs and their graph representation.
+The methodology of the applied simulations and the related probability theoretical reasoning are detailed in Section \ref{sec:3}, while Section \ref{sec:4} contains the results, the optimal filling in sequences for the examined cases.
 Finally, Section \ref{sec:5} concludes and raises research questions for the future.